danet-hda/computer-networking/1-lab/1-LabTasks.md

 Further questions to be answered:
 - Try to start two instances of your server.
 Will the second instance start without an error?
 Document what you will find.

-## Further Tasks to be completed before the Lab Appointment

-Answer these questions
-- Name at least one example of a client server application you are using in the Internet.
-Try to explain your answer.
-- Can the server contact the client without a request from the client?
-Explain your answer.
-- Imagine a web server that is serving clients, i.e., web browsers, on other computers, with information from a database.
-The database is located on a different server.
-What role takes the web server application when it is asking the database server for information?

 ## Good to Know